Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_operator_overloading/01_introduction/introduction.rst

 All of these restrictions aim to reduce potential surprises.

 - These operators can not be overloaded: ``::``, ``.``, ``.*``, ``?:``.
-- :cch:`operator->` must return a raw pointer or a type for which this operator is also overloaded.
 - You can not create new operators - e.g. ``%%`` or ``<-``.
 - You can not change arity of operators - if ``/`` takes 2 arguments normally, it must be a 2-argument function.
 - Overloaded :cch:`operator&&` and :cch:`operator||` lose *short-circuit evaluation*.